mgmarlow/dss/README.md

 npm install -g dear-sns
 ```

+## Documentation
+Compose letters with the `dear` command, following much in the way that you would write a normal letter.

+After `dear`, if the next word contains a `,` at the end, that word will be your subject.
+For example,
+`dear Beatrice,` has the subject: `Beatrice`.
+If no subject is provided and you want to jump straight into the
+body of your letter, the default subject is "so and so".
+All text that follows will be the body of your letter.
+End your letter with `--yours, author` to provide the name of the author, or "truly" if none provided.

+Dear So & So saves new letters at the path: `%USERPROFILE%/dear-sns/compositions/`.
+Letters are named with the
+format: `<subject>-<timestamp>.txt`.

 ## Roadmap
 * [x] Basic letter templates and save to file
 * [ ] Custom signatures